The online etymology dictionary provides the following history of the word, WANT.

 Resources Are What Re-Source Us

 Deficiency of resources has a chemical marker; a corresponding e-motion that instigates motion.
-The emotions, themselves, cannot bring us the resources we Want; they prompt us to take actions towards pleasurable gains and away from painful losses.
+The emotions, themselves, cannot bring us the resources we Want; they merely prompt us to take actions towards pleasurable gains and away from painful losses.

 We associate pleasure with resource gains and pain with resource losses, so says the National Institutes of Health (NIH).